-All tuition and fees are due at the beginning of the Semester unless other written arrangements have been made.
-Students will not be permitted to register for new work until all accounts in arrears (including all Seminary, Bookstore, and Library accounts) have been settled.
+Students may not roll outstanding book or library photocopying invoices into their payment plans.
+Books and photocopying charges should generally be paid within a week of purchase unless alternate arrangements are made with the Bookstore/Library.
+Students will not be permitted to register for new classes until all accounts in arrears (including all seminary, bookstore, and library accounts) have been settled.
 No transcripts will be issued for students who have not paid all of their tuition and fees.

 * Sending church is defined as a church who has recommended the student for study at GPTS and of which student is a member in good standing.
 If a waiver student chooses, he may, while in residence at GPTS and with his sending church’s approval, transfer his membership to a local congregation and still retain his waiver status.

 M.A., M.M.R.E. & M.M.D.

 The tuition and fees listed for the M.A., M.M.R.E. and M.M.D. degrees are charged for all students in those programs.